 7. Pour the mixture in to the prepared tin.

 8. Evenly decorate some more nuts on the top surface.
+(Make sure each slice would have a decorative nut)

 9. Bake in the oven (that has been pre-heated at 180 degrees) for 25 - 30 minutes.
 It’s cooked when the edges have gone slightly dry, the top is shiny & has cracked.
 The centre of the brownie shoudn’t be wobbly when shook.
 Remember: the toothpick method won’t work on this fudgy brownie!